 - SOC 217: Gender Roles and Inequality

 - SPAN 310: Mujeres Escritoras En La Literatura Peninsular: Siglos XIX-XXI

 Offered by academic departments and containing significant feminist or queer content

 - ANTH 226: The Archaeology of the Body

-- ANTH 240: Modernity and Change in Asia and the Pacific
+- ANTH 240: Modernity and Change in Southeast Asia and the Pacific

-- ENG 257: Sex and Love in Jewish Literature
+- ENG 330: Rethinking Race and Nation in American Literature

 - ENG 371: The Dream of the Artificial Wo/Man: Golems and Cyborgs from Adam to Bladerunner